percyliang/refdb/README.md

     ./import.rb

-Paste in your bibtex format and the corresponding Ruby code will be appended to `data/entries.rb`.
+Paste in your bibtex format and the corresponding Ruby code will be appended to `data/<username>.rb`.
 There might be errors so it's a good idea to double check what's been added.

+After you do this, make sure you rebuild `all.bib`:

+    make

+Then `git add data/<username>.rb` if necessary.
+To commit your changes, do `git commit -am "add"`, `git push` or make a pull request.